austineamonn/SummerResearch2024/README.md

 ### [Config - Under Construction](config.py):
 Contains the basic configurations for the model.
 Most important is the ability to configure which parts of the model you want to run.
 The list you can pick from is: Generate Dataset, Privatize Dataset, Calculate Privacy Metrics.

-## Data Generation:
+## Datasets:

 There was no available dataset that contained all the information required for this application.
-Thus, data was generated synthetically with a basis in real data.
+Thus, a purely synthetic dataset was created based on empirical distributions and known mappings.
+Unknown distributions were considered random.
+Unknown mappings were based on "common sense" connections.
+For example an Asian American student would be assumed to be more likely to join an Asian American Association college group over a student from a different ethnoracial group.
+Many of these connections were generated using a large language model.

 ### [Datafiles for Data Construction](src/IntelliShield/data_generation/datafiles_for_data_construction):
 Various JSON files that have lists of data and feature tuples.
 This folder also contains the data.py file.
 The following table describes the JSON files of this folder.